nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 <br>
 The general workflow of the `session /list` command is as follows:
-1. The user input provided is passed to `Splitlah`.
+1. The user input provided is passed to `SplitLah`.
-2. `Splitlah` then parses the input by using methods in the `Parser` class to obtain a `SessionListCommand` object.
+2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionListCommand` object.
 3. `SessionListCommand#run` method is then invoked to run the `session /list` command.
-4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called.
+4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called before the list of sessions can be retrieved.
-5. To retrieve the sessions from profile, `Profile#getSessionList` is executed, where a list of `Session` objects are returned.
-6. Once the list is retrieved, `SessionListCommand` class checks if the list is empty.
+5. The `SessionListCommand` object runs the `Profile#getSessionListSummaryString` method to retrieve a `String` object representing the summaries of the sessions stored.
-  1. If the list is empty, a message indicating that the list is empty is printed using `TextUi#printlnMessage`.
+    1. If there are no sessions stored in the `Profile` object, a `String` object representing an empty list of sessions is returned.
-  2. If the list is not empty, `SessionListCommand` will loop from the first to the second last session, calling `TextUi#printlnMessage()` to print out a brief overview of each session.
-     Then, the last group is printed with a divider below it, using the method `TextUi#printlnMessageWithDivider()`.
+    2. Else, the `Profile` objects instantiates a new `TableFormatter` object and loops through the list of sessions, calling `TableFormatter#addRow` for each group to create a table with the summary of each session.
+A `String` object representing the table is then returned.
+6. The `String` object retrieved is printed out with `TextUI#printlnMessage`.

 ### Settle a session
 **API reference:** [`SessionSummaryCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionSummaryCommand.java)